malfell/rosediem/plans.md

     - [ ] POST/PUT Users can upload images/references to their character profile
     - [x] PUT Users can write/edit their characters' bios
-    - [x] DELETE Users can delete their character profiles
+    - [x] DELETE Users can delete their character profiles -[x] Rules Page
+* A simple page for the event rules

 ## Schedule